SignalK/signalk.github.io/_developers/message_formats.md

 }
 ```

-This mix of any combination of values means we dont need to create multiple message types to send different combinations
+This mix of any combination of values means we don't need to create multiple message types to send different
-of data.
+combinations of data.
 Just assemble whatever you want and send it.
-When parsing an incoming message a device should skip values it
+When parsing an incoming message a device should skip
-has no interest in, or doesnt recognise.
-Hence we avoid the problem of multiple message definitions for the same or
+values it has no interest in, or doesn't recognise.
+Hence we avoid the problem of multiple message definitions for the
-similar data, and we avoid having to decode multiple messages with fixed formats.
+same or similar data, and we avoid having to decode multiple messages with fixed formats.

 ### Delta format